 Alliance Growers paid FRC $25,000 for one year of analyst coverage which includes Continuous Analyst Coverage for a duration of one year, starting with the initiating report, consisting of broad distribution of 4 Reports, and Analyst Notes featured on top Global Institutional and Retails Portals.
 In additional to global exposure, Fundamental Research will be representing ACG at various Industry Investment Conferences throughout North America and Europe at no additional cost.

-Alliance Growers paid FRC $25,000 for one year of analyst coverage which includes Continuous Analyst Coverage for a duration of one year, starting with the initiating report, consisting of broad distribution of 4 Reports, and Analyst Notes featured on top Global Institutional and Retails Portals.
-In additional to global exposure, Fundamental Research will be representing ACG at various Industry Investment Conferences throughout North America and Europe at no additional cost.
-The most recent being the CSE sponsored event “Cannabis In The Capital Markets”, September 26, 2017 in Kelowna BC.

 6. Describe the expiry or termination of any contracts or agreements between the Issuer, the Issuer’s affiliates or third parties or cancellation of any financing arrangements that have been previously announced.